-Noxafil is used to prevent fungal infections in people with weak immune systems resulting from certain treatments or conditions (such as chemotherapy, stem cell transplantation, HIV infection, and others).
+Noxafil is an antifungal medicine that is used to treat or prevent fungal infections that can spread throughout your body.
+This medicine is sometimes used in people with weak immune systems caused by certain treatments such as chemotherapy or stem cell transplantation.

 Take Noxafil for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Skipping doses may also increase your risk of further infection that is resistant to antifungal medicine.
 Posaconazole will not treat a viral infection such as the common cold or flu.

 To make sure Noxafil is safe for you, tell your doctor if you have:

 liver or kidney disease; or